How to get from the Cancun Airport to Tulum

 - Renting a car.

-How to take the ADO bus to Tulum
+How to take the ADO bus from the Cancun Airport to Tulum

-ADO is the main bus company in the Rivera Maya.
-They connect all the towns and use large air conditioned busses like the one below in the photo.
+ADO is the main bus company in the Riviera Maya.
+They connect all the towns and use a large air conditioned bus like the one below in the photo.
 ADO is the only pubic bus company that services the airport.
 So this is the only public transportation option.

 Note: You can buy tickets to Tulum center or Tulum Ruins.
 Both stops are close to town and you can take a taxi to your hotel from either stop.
 It is slightly preferable to take the bus to the center and get a taxi there because it is less about the ruins and tourist and more about transportation for people around town.

-Once you arrive in Tulum you mostly likely will want a taxi to get to your hotel.
+Once you arrive in Tulum you most likely will want a taxi to get to your hotel.
 Tulum is spread out and the beach area is very separate from the downtown.
 Taxis do not have meters in Tulum so be sure to ask the price before getting in or ask your hotel how much a taxi should be so you know.
+See our complete Tulum transportation guide here.

 If this option of getting to Tulum sounds like too much you might want to consider a private transfer which will take you directly to your hotel.